 General and Administrative Expenses.
 General and administrative expenses increased \$1.9 million, or 25.1%, to \$9.4 million for the year ended December 30, 2012, as compared to \$7.5 million for the comparable period in 2011.
 This increase was primarily driven by a \$1.8 million increase in salary and bonus expense associated with additional employees as we continue to strengthen our infrastructure for future growth and an increase in performance based bonuses as a result of our stronger overall profitability for the year.
 Additionally, this increase was a result of incremental costs associated with operating as a public company.
 The general and administrative expense for the year ended December 25, 2011 included a one-time cash bonus totaling \$1.0 million paid to members of management in May 2011 in conjunction with the refinancing of our credit facility.
-As a percentage of revenue, general and administrative expenses to 5.7% for the same period in 2011 (4.9% before the one-time bonus payment).
+As a percentage of revenue, general and administrative expenses decreased to 5.4% for the year ended December 30, 2012, as compared to 5.7% for the same period in 2011 (4.9% before the one-time bonus payment).
 We expect general and administrative expenses to increase as we continue to strengthen our infrastructure.
-However, we expect that general and administrative expenses to decrease due to operating leverage.
+However, we expect that general and administrative expenses as a percentage of revenue will continue to decrease due to operating leverage.